 The nights start to stretch out in October, and businesses focused on cruise-ship crowds start to close up for winter.
 A distinct off-season atmosphere rolls in – this is a great time for independent travelers to save a few bucks.
 The Alaska Day Festival celebrates the transfer of Russian America to the US, as well as the many cultures found within the Land of the Midnight Sun.

-November to March is the best time for the northern lights
+November to March is the best time for the northern lights and local nightlife

 Winter is mainly for hardcore travelers.
-Skiing is popular but mostly local.
-The state’s small ski areas lack the international reputation of Aspen or Whistler.
+Skiing is popular but mostly local – the state’s small ski areas lack the international reputation of Aspen or Whistler.
 Other winter activities, such as dog sledding and snowmobiling, are also on the menu.

 Winter is very dark and very cold, with cruise-ship-orientated businesses closing and classic outdoor activities like kayaking and backcountry hiking becoming challenging to access.
 Wild animals are less visible in the snow, including the colossal bears who go into hibernation.